ctu-mrs/vns-sop/datasets/sop/README.md

 ## Set Orienteering Problem dataset

 The dataset is based on the one used in Claudia Archetti, Francesco Carrabs, Raffaele Cerulli, **The Set Orienteering**, published in the European Journal of Operational Research 2018.
+The original SOP datasets can be downloaded [here](http://www.dipmat2.unisa.it/people/carrabs/www/).

 ```
 @article{archetti18sop,